superbrothers/kubernetes-docs/kubectl_expose.md

 ## kubectl expose

-Take a replication controller, service, deployment or pod and expose it as a new Kubernetes Service
+Take a replication controller, service, deployment or pod and expose it as a new Kubernetes service

 ### Synopsis